omaralalwi/laravel-time-craft/README.md

 }
 ```

-To merge the "Available Scopes" table with usage examples, you can integrate the description and parameters directly into the examples for better readability and clarity.
-Here's a streamlined approach that combines the table and usage examples:

----

 ### 2. Available Scopes

 You can apply various scopes in your model queries.
 Below is a table with the description and usage examples for each scope: